elilee476/elilee476.github.io/_posts/2025-01-12-Response-to-Guest-Post.md

 In English, it's the expected value of the winnings minus the plaintiff's *and the defendant's* legal costs.
 Rather than wanting to see any claim where expected winnings exceed the plaintiff's legal costs, we might want those expected winnings to be greater than the total litigation costs borne by all parties.

-We can go even further with that reasoning by introducing $C_l$ as the costs to the legal system (court staffing, judges' time, etc.) associated with the claim.
+We can go even further with that reasoning by introducing $$C_l$$ as the costs to the legal system (court staffing, judges' time, etc.) associated with the claim.
 Then we would want any claim where:

 $$EV(W)>C_p+C_d+C_l$$